vsyropou/rnn-text-classifier/README.md

 This is my first nlp releated recurent neural network project in tensorflow.
 It is a text classifier of small sentences, very similar to a sentiement analysis.
 The code is not production ready, but more like a portfolio item.
+For details on the motivation behind the project check:

+``
+doc/popular.pdf
+``

-The network is built with utilizing low level tensorflow api classes which are subsequently wrapped around python objects.
-The preprocesing of the sentences is done in advance, see inputs/data for examples on data schemas.
+The network is built with classes from the low level tensorflow classes which are subsequently wrapped around python objects.
+The preprocesing of the sentences has taken place in advance, see inputs/data for examples on data schemas.

 In order to run the classifier: